Disaster Rounds

 Disaster Rounds is a recurring educational Lunch-n-Learn event featuring medical leaders, operational leaders, and subject matter experts from across Canada sharing their knowledge and expertise regarding healthcare disasters and their management.

 Sessions are available to anyone, are held virtually, and are approximately 1 hour long.
-All sessions will be recorded and made available for review.
+Sessions will be recorded when possible and made available for review.

 Disaster Rounds is managed by the AHS Emergency Disaster Management team, supported by AHS Communications, and sponsored by the Executive Director of AHS Emergency Disaster Management.